Qu3enK/CRBAnalysis_FinalProject/README.md

 8)	Averages for the year and month were then calculated to get monthly drought averages across the years (2000-2023)
 ![Averages](https://user-images.githubusercontent.com/112994018/217967624-d2f14b7b-c0f8-47f0-a286-452df6625d9c.png)

 9)	Since the analysis is intended to predict severe drought conditions, columns D2-D4 were then summed together.
 These columns indicate severe to exceptional drought categories.
-In addition, since logistical regression will be used in the machine learning component the "D_Combined" column needed to be converted to a seperate column with "0"/"1" values to be used for the y target.
+In addition, since logistical regression will be used in the machine learning component the "D_Combined" column needed to be converted to a seperate column with "0" and "1" values to be used for the y target.
 ![Final_merge_dataset](https://raw.githubusercontent.com/Qu3enK/CRBAnalysis_FinalProject/master/Images_for_readme/Final_merge_dataset.png)

 ### Load Process
 We used python and pandas for the load process.
-The four reformatted datasets (individual csv files) were merged on the "year" and "month" attributes into a single "CRB_merged.csv" file.
+The four reformatted datasets (individual csv files) were merged on the "year" and "month" attributes into a single "CRB_merged.csv" file and written to the directory.
 For the machine learning component the "CRB_merged.csv" file is read into the code using pandas.

 ## Machine Learning Component
 We used python, pandas and sklearn for the machine learning component.
 For the machine learning component we used logitical regression to classify whether or not the Colorado River Basin was in a severe-to-worse-drought or not based on percent land area in the combined drought categories of D2 (severe), D3 (extreme) and D4 (exceptional).
 The X factors are Lake Meade water storage, Lake Powell water storage and Rocky Mountain snow water equivalent while the y target is the combined drought variable.